heardk/notes/maker.md

 # Maker

-Research links for indie hacker and startup project ideas
+Keeping track of great links for help with maker and startup ideas

 - [The Sweaty Startup](https://sweatystartup.com/)
 - [New Consumer](https://newconsumer.com/)